Next Post

 You Must Recover

-The ideal training split for getting consistent results is about 3-5 training days per week.
+The ideal training split for lifters, who want to get consistent results is about 3 to 5 training days per week.

-This assumes you are following a progressive strength/conditioning program and not just showing up at the gym to take selfies or wasting time in the “cardio” section.
+This split assumes that you are following a progressive strength/conditioning program.
+And not just showing up at the gym to take selfies or wasting time in the “cardio” section.

 Because of this fact you have to know how to create the proper balance within your training program.
 You have to know just how frequently you can actually perform sprint workouts.